frederic-perez/AmE-dictionary/data/dictionary.md

 __auction off__ _phr v_ To sell something in an auction.
 __auction__ _n_ /ˈɔːkʃən/
 __audacious__ _adj_ :dart::four::hammer: _In size it was the most audacious._
-__audacity__ _n_ :dart::six: /ɔˈdæs ɪ ti/ Boldness or daring, especially with confident or arrogant disregard for personal safety, conventional thought, or other restrictions.
-Fearless daring; intrepidity. _Syn_ temerity
+__audacity__ _n_ :dart::seven: /ɔˈdæs ɪ ti/ Boldness or daring, especially with confident or arrogant disregard for personal safety, conventional thought, or other restrictions.
+Fearless daring; intrepidity. _Syn_ temerity :es: osadía
 __audible__ _v_
 __audit__ _n_ :two::hammer: _A tax audit._
 __Augean__ _adj_ :astonished: __1__ Resembling the Augean stables; filthy; rotten. __2__ Difficult and unpleasant: _an Augean chore._